fatemeh-mndz/Chatbot_for_Resturant/README.md

 # 🍽️ Ayfa Restaurant — Persian Cuisine Chatbot Demo

 Welcome to **Ayfa Restaurant**, a demo project that brings a fictional Persian restaurant to life through a rich user interface and an intelligent, Dialogflow-powered chatbot assistant.
-This is not just a static website — it's an interactive showcase of how AI and frontend development can work together to create a seamless customer experience.
+⚠️ **Note:** This is a fictional project designed to demonstrate my ability to combine front-end development, API integration, and chatbot design.

 ### 🤖 What Can the Chatbot Do?